 An organization needs people at every stage of its knowledge management program implementation.
 The contribution of senior leaders, product owners, content creators, trainers, employees, etc., is necessary to execute the knowledge management plan effectively.

 The process involves capturing, storing, managing, and distributing knowledge across the organization.
-The success of a knowledge management program is directly proportional to the process efficiency at leveraging organizational knowledge to create better experiences for employees and customers.
+The success of a knowledge management process is directly proportional to the process efficiency at leveraging organizational knowledge to create better experiences for employees and customers.

 Content involves documenting information about products and services, best practices, troubleshooting guides, user manuals, etc., in easily consumable formats.
 Employees use content irrespective of the existence of knowledge management platforms.